IN THIS CHAPTER

 WHERE State = 'OR' OR State = 'WA' OR State = 'ID' ;

-predicate to perform the same task, as follows:
+You can also use the IN predicate to perform the same task, as follows:

 SELECT Company, Phone